Setting up email

 Why set up an email address with Bazaar?

-Bazaar stores the specified email address in revisions when they’re created so that people can tell who committed which revisions.
-The email addresses are not verified, therefore they could be bogus, so you have to trust the people involved in your project.
+Bazaar stores the claimed email address in revisions when they're created, so that people can tell who commited which revisions.
+Of course, people can change the email address claimed, so you have to trust the people involved.
 Additionally, the email address in a revision gives others a way to contact the author of a revision for credit and/or blame. :)

 The order of precedence is

-- If the BZR_EMAIL environment variable is set.
+- If the $BZREMAIL env variable is set, use it.

-- If an email is set for your current branch in the locations.conf file.
+- If an email is set for your current branch in the locations.conf ini file.

-- If an email is set in the bazaar.conf default configuration file.
+- If an email is set in the bazaar.conf default ini file.

-- If the EMAIL environment variable is set.
+- If the $EMAIL env variable is set.